 Data from Government Accountability Office reports and other Government and independent studies consistently point to early program planning as a focus area for regaining control of defense program spending and results (see below).
 These studies have found that scoping and requirement decisions made early in a systems acquisition cycle, even before program initiation, can have a tremendous impact on subsequent development success and production costs.
-Enclosure 3 (Systems Engineering) of the Interim DoDI 5000.02 Operation of the Defense Acquisition System (January 7, 2015, with Change 1 dated January 26, 2017) provides current policy in this area:
+Enclosure 3 (Systems Engineering) of Department of Defense Instruction (DoDI) 5000.02 Operation of the Defense Acquisition System (January 7, 2015, with Change 1 dated January 26, 2017) provides current policy in this area:

-- In preparation for the Materiel Development Decision, and to inform an Analysis of Alternatives (AoA), the Components will conduct early systems engineering analyses and conduct an assessment of how the proposed candidate materiel solution approaches are technically feasible and have the potential to effectively address capability gaps, desired operational attributes, and associated external dependencies.
+- In preparation for the Materiel Development Decision, and to inform an Analysis of Alternatives (AoA), the DoD Components will conduct early systems engineering analyses and conduct an assessment of how the proposed candidate materiel solution approaches are technically feasible and have the potential to effectively address capability gaps, desired operational attributes, and associated external dependencies.

 - During the Materiel Solution Analysis Phase, the Components will conduct early systems engineering analyses, informed by and in support of the AoA, to support selection of a preferred materiel solution and development of the draft Capability Development Document (or equivalent requirements document)